We have changed our name to:

 Any personal information you provide is protected under the federal Privacy Act.
 This means that you have a right to know when information is being collected, the purpose for which it is being collected, and that you have a right to access the information (see listing in Info Source).
 We are legally required to retain any personal information provided by you for a minimum of two years after using it so you have reasonable opportunity to obtain it.
 After the period of two years, personal information will be destroyed.

-Unless otherwise noted, the Canada Business Ontario website does not automatically gather specific personal information from you, such as your name, phone number or e-mail address.
+Unless otherwise noted, the Small Business Services website does not automatically gather specific personal information from you, such as your name, phone number or e-mail address.
 We would only obtain this type of information if you supply it to us by e-mail, by telephone or by completing an online request form.

-Information on individual visitors is used by Canada Business Ontario employees who need to know the information in order to respond to a visitor's request or to ensure the security of this system.
+Information on individual visitors is used by Small Business Services employees who need to know the information in order to respond to a visitor's request or to ensure the security of this system.
 We only share the information you give us with another government department if your inquiry relates to that department.
 We do not use the information to create individual profiles, nor do we sell, share or disclose your information to any type of mailing list.
-We may offer to put you on a Canada Business Ontario mailing list or listserv but only if directed by you via the Canada Business Ontario centre.
+We may offer to put you on a Small Business Services mailing list or listserv but only if directed by you via the Small Business Services centre.
 You may, at any time, request to be removed from the service.

 In cases where services are provided by organizations outside of the Government of Canada, such as social media platforms or mobile applications, IP addresses may be recorded by the Web server of the third-party service provider.